 This blog is the first in a three-part series defining Cyber Threat Intelligence (CTI).
 The second part features an in-depth explanation of practical uses for the Diamond Model in CTI analysis.
-The third part will cover Dragos Threat Groups, including updates since January and trends and issues for the rest of 2021.
+The third part covered recent activity in Dragos Threat Groups.

 Cyber Threat Intelligence blends traditional intelligence operations and analysis techniques with current issues in cybersecurity.
 Threat intelligence is knowledge—or the outcome of an analytic process using hypothesis-led and evidence-based analysis from a variety of data sources.
 Cybersecurity for this research will be defined as all that encompasses the technical, sociological, and psychological aspects of cyber threats today.
 Traditional intelligence operations and analysis is comprised of both theoretical and practical aspects.
 At its core, intelligence focuses on collecting information and synthesizing it into actionable data for policymakers or organizations.